improwise/movieportal-angular/README.md

 # MovieportalAngular

-MovieportalAngular is a web application for browsing and discovering movies.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.
+Movieportal Angular is an Angular web application for browsing and discovering movies.

 Demo available at: [movieportal.improwise.com](https://movieportal.improwise.com)